Paper319/exportsnapmemories/README.md

 Just a simple python script that I remade into one single script that merges tags and deletes old overlays and organizes into Month (Year) folders.
 Script came from https://github.com/annsopirate/snapchat-memories-organizer Since I was having so many issues using the json file all of the links were not working so I found this script and did some edits.
-It works 98% of the time out of 2800 files about 17 didnt merge.
-Ill Take.
+It works 98% of the time out of 4800 files about 20 didnt merge.
+Ill Take it.
 Please make a master backup in case you notice things are gone.

 Requirements: